stat545ubc-2022/Assignment-B3-MaithiliDevadas/README.md

 **Additions:**

 5. **App introduction and description** Added app introduction and description under the main title.
-6. **Number of results** This is done to inform the user about the number of available choices based on the filters they select.
+6. **Number of results** This is done to inform the user about the number of available choices based on the filters they select (bottom of app).
 7. **Download data** Incase the user wants to replicate this task, I have provided the option of downloading the CSV file from which I have created the app.
 8. **Increase number of choices** In the sidebar, I have enabled the option to choose more than one type of product from each country.
 This will help the user to increas their options for a purchase.
 9. **Added colour to the histogram** I have added colour to the histogram based on product type.
 This helps in better visualisation and aestheic of the app.